This post may contain affiliate links. Please read my disclosure policy.

 - Stir the reserved butter mixture into the cocoa mixture, alternating with the yogurt, until just blended.

 - Spoon half the pumpkin batter into the pan.
 Drop half the chocolate batter by spoonfuls over the pumpkin batter, without covering it completely.
 Repeat with the remaining pumpkin and chocolate batters.
 Put a small, thin knife into the batter and circle it around the pan a few times, then draw the knife back and forth across the width of the pan to swirl the batters together.

 - Bake about 1 hour, or until a tester emerges with a few moist crumbs.
 Cool the cake in the pan 15 minutes before inverting onto a rack to cool completely.

-- When the cake is cool, make chocolate glaze: Put 4 ounces chopped dark chocolate, ½ cup heavy cream, 1 teaspoon vanilla, 1 teaspoon corn syrup and a pinch of fine salt in a heatproof bowl set over a saucepan of simmering water (but not touching) until melted, stirring until smooth.
-Pour the glaze over the cake, letting some drip over the sides.
-Let stand until the glaze sets before serving, about 2 hours, or chill for 30 minutes if you’re in a hurry.
+- Put all ingredients for the glaze in a heatproof bowl set over a saucepan of simmering water until melted, stirring until smooth.
+Pour the glaze over the cool cake, letting some drip over the sides.
+Let stand until the glaze sets before serving, about 1 hour, or chill for 30 minutes if you’re in a hurry.

 Hey, I’m Karen

 Creator of Familystyle Food